 - Explain how the client or family will be trained in the use of the equipment. - Anticipate changes in the client's needs and include anticipated modifications or accessory needs, as well as the growth potential of the wheelchair.
-A wheelchair must have growth potential that will accommodate a 20 percent change in the client's height and/or weight. - Include significant medical information pertinent to the client's mobility and how the requested equipment will accommodate these needs, including intellectual, postural, physical, sensory (visual and auditory), and physical status. - Address trunk and head control, balance, arm and hand function, existence and severity of orthopedic deformities, as well as any recent changes in the client's physical and/or functional status, and any expected or potential surgeries that will improve or further limit mobility. - Include information on the client's current mobility/seating equipment, how long the client has been in the current equipment and why it no longer meets the client's needs. - Include the client's height, weight, and a description of where the equipment is to be used. - Include seating measurements. - Include the accessibility of client's residence. - Include manufacturer's information, including the description of the specific base, any attached seating system components, and any attached accessories, as well as the manufacturer's retail pricing information and itemized pricing for manually priced components. - Include documentation supporting medical necessity for all accessories. - Be documented on the Wheelchair/Scooter/Stroller Seating Assessment Form, which must be signed and dated by the qualified practitioner completing the assessment (occupational therapist, physical therapist, or physician), and the QRP who was present and participated in the assessment.
-All signatures and dates must be current, unaltered, original, and handwritten.
-Computerized or stamped signatures and dates will not be accepted. - Be submitted with the prior authorization request for the wheeled mobility system.
+A wheelchair must have growth potential that will accommodate a 20 percent change in the client's height and/or weight. - Include significant medical information pertinent to the client's mobility and how the requested equipment will accommodate these needs, including intellectual, postural, physical, sensory (visual and auditory), and physical status. - Address trunk and head control, balance, arm and hand function, existence and severity of orthopedic deformities, as well as any recent changes in the client's physical and/or functional status, and any expected or potential surgeries that will improve or further limit mobility. - Include information on the client's current mobility/seating equipment, how long the client has been in the current equipment and why it no longer meets the client's needs. - Include the client's height, weight, and a description of where the equipment is to be used. - Include seating measurements. - Include the accessibility of client's residence. - Include manufacturer's information, including the description of the specific base, any attached seating system components, and any attached accessories, as well as the manufacturer's retail pricing information and itemized pricing for manually priced components. - Include documentation supporting medical necessity for all accessories. - Be documented on the Wheelchair/Scooter/Stroller Seating Assessment Form, which must be signed and dated by the qualified practitioner completing the assessment (occupational therapist, physical therapist, or physician), and the QRP who was present and participated in the assessment. - Be submitted with the prior authorization request for the wheeled mobility system.
 The Form must be completed, signed and dated as outlined above.